Linduyyy/p1_sql_retail_sales/README.md

 **Databasee**: sql_project_p1_db

-Thid project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
+This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
 The project involve setting up a retail sales database, performing exploratory data analysis (EDA), and answering spesific business questions through SQL queries.

 ## Objectives